 R/V Monitor's Blog

-On Thursday, November 14th, the crew of the R/V Monitor was out on the upper Bay collecting bacteria samples, taking Secchi Disk water clarity measurements, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
-Water column profiles and Par measurements were not done this day, as the equipment is being calibrated.
-Sara captained the boat while monitoring professionals Steve and Amanda collected the samples and data.
-It was a cold and cloudy day with no wind and glass-like waters.
-Today's photo features a US Coast Guard vessel observed on the Bay.
+On Wednesday, November 20th, the crew of the R/V Monitor was out on the upper Bay collecting nutrients and plankton samples, taking Secchi Disk water clarity measurements, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
+Jeff captained the boat while monitoring professionals Sara and Fern collected the samples and data.
+It was a cloudy, raw and wet day with a moderate wind blowing out of the north-northwest, making the water choppy.
+Today's photo features a rescue boat observed underway.